roboflow/rf100-vl/README.md

 ### Introduction

-This challenge focuses on few-shot object detection with 10 examples of each class provided by a human annotator.
+This challenge focuses on few-shot object detection (FSOD) with 10 examples of each class provided by a human annotator.
 Existing FSOD benchmarks repurpose well-established datasets like COCO by partitioning categories into base and novel classes for pre-training and fine-tuning respectively.
 However, these benchmarks do not reflect how FSOD is deployed in practice.

 Rather than pre-training on only a small number of base categories, we argue that it is more practical to download a foundational model (e.g., a vision-language model (VLM) pretrained on web-scale data) and fine-tune it for specific applications.
 We propose a new FSOD benchmark protocol that evaluates detectors pre-trained on any external dataset (not including the target dataset), and fine-tuned on K-shot annotations per C target classes.